Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/input-group.md

 Place one add-on or button on either side of an input.
 You may also place one on both sides of an input.
 Remember to place `<label>`s outside the input group.

+{{< ods-incompatibility-alert >}}
+These form variants should not be used because they do not respect the Orange Design System specifications.

+Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
+{{< /ods-incompatibility-alert >}}

 {{< example >}}
 <div class="input-group mb-3">
   <span class="input-group-text" id="basic-addon1">@</span>